 Growth rate, fluorescence and stomatal conductance, in zea was examined to determine the effects of artificial auxin, 2-4-d, on common crop plants.
 We measured florescence, growth rate, and stomatal conductance.
 Low concentrations of 2,4-D increased light-adapted fluorescence, anthocyanin levels and height of zea maize.
 A high concentration of 2,4-D increased anthocyanin levels, but also caused decreased fluorescence and height and spindliness to occur.
 It appears 2,4-D is only beneficial to monocot crop plants in low quantities.
 We cannot accurately comment on the accuracy of our data, however, due to several potential sources of error.

 Thompson, Caitlin; Patrick, Lori; Osbourne, Acacia; and Brock, Katrina, "Effects of 2, 4-D on Zea maize Physiology" (2011).
-Pepperdine University, All Undergraduate Student Research.
+Pepperdine University, Featured Research.
 Paper 33.